 There are a number of external factors that affect the skin and cause signs and symptoms of premature ageing.
-While most premature ageing is caused by over-exposure to the sun’s UV rays2, there are additional, contributing factors.
-For example, other atmospheric factors such as air pollution3, visible light4 and infrared radiation (IR)5.
+While most premature ageing is caused by over-exposure to the sun’s UV rays, there are additional, contributing factors2.
+For example, other atmospheric factors such as air pollution, visible light and infrared radiation (IR)3,4,5.
 Lifestyle choices can also significantly contribute to skin ageing; smoking, chronic stress and excessive alcohol consumption lead to older looking skin.

 How does UV light cause skin ageing?